SafdarJamal/react-redux-firebase-auth/README.md

-# React Firebase App
+# React Redux Firebase Auth

-React boilerplate with Redux, React Router and Firebase.
+An unstyled authentication kit for building websites and web applications using React, Redux, and Firebase.

 ## Features